 Existing algorithms [1], [2], [6] achieve flow-level bandwidth provisioning by emulating Push-In-First-Out (PIFO) Output Queued (OQ) switches, but they suffer from a number of drawbacks.
 First, they have high hardware complexity and time complexity.
-Specifically, they require a crossbar with speedup of at least two, i.e. the crossbar having twice bandwidth as that of the input port or output port, and they may need large expensive on-chip memories for the crossbar.
+Specifically, they require a crossbar with speedup of at least two, i.e., the crossbar having twice bandwidth as that of the input port or output port, and they may need large expensive on-chip memories for the crossbar.
 In addition, they run in a centralized mode with up to N iterations for an $N \times N$ switch, or in other words the scheduling time increases proportionally with the switch size.
 Second, they cannot achieve constant service guarantees.
-Constant service guarantees mean that for any flow, the difference between its service amount in a specific algorithm and in the ideal Generalized Processing Sharing (GPS) [7] model is bounded by constants, i.e. the equations in Theorem 1 of [8].
-The reason is that WF2Q (including its variants) [8], the only known fair queuing algorithm to achieve constant service guarantees, does not use a PIFO queuing policy [9], and hence the PIFO OQ switch emulation approach does not work.
+Constant service guarantees mean that for any flow, the difference between its service amount in a specific algorithm and in the ideal Generalized Processing Sharing (GPS) [7] model is bounded by constants, i.e., the equations in [8, Theorem 1].
+The reason is that WF^2Q (including its variants) [8], the only known fair queuing algorithm to achieve constant service guarantees, does not use a PIFO queuing policy [9], and hence, the PIFO OQ switch emulation approach does not work.
+Third, although there have been switch designs [10] in the literature

-H. Jin is with the Dept. of Electrical & Computer Engineering, Florida International University, Miami, FL, 33199.
+H. Jin is with the Department of Electrical and Computer Engineering, Florida International University, Miami, FL 33199.
 E-mail: hjin001@fiu.edu.

-D. Pan, J. Liu, and N. Pissinou are with the School of Computing & Information Sciences, Florida International University, Miami, FL, 33199.
+D. Pan, J. Liu, and N. Pissinou are with the School of Computing and Information Sciences, Florida International University, Miami, FL 33199.
 E-mail: {pand, liux, pissinou}@cis.fiu.edu.